Scientific Organisers: Prof Brad Wynne, University of Strathclyde and Dr Dikai Guan, University of Sheffield

 Vivian Tong is a Higher Research Scientist in the Materials Characterisation group at NPL.
 She develops EBSD data analysis methods to characterise microstructure and micro-scale deformation mechanisms, and to link EBSD to other types of microscopy data.
 She completed her PhD at Imperial College London in 2016, on using EBSD to understand heterogeneous deformation and recrystallisation in zirconium alloys.

-HR-EBSD constraints on the role of dislocations and their stress fields in transient creep of geological minerals
+HR-EBSD constraints on the role of dislocations and their stress fields in transient creep of Earth’s upper mantle

 Dr David Wallis